Data Inspector

 Signal Menu

-- opens a menu with a choice of signal display type.
-Available are signals in time domain
+— opens a menu with a choice of the type of signal display.
+Available time domain signals

 and dependence of one signal on another